-The 25 Most Popular Snack Brands in America
+This Is The #1 Most Popular Snack Food in the World

 Take a trip to the grocery store, and you'll immediately come to the realization that supermarket shelves are saturated in an absurd number of different snacks.
 But what to choose?
 Among such a vast amount of selections are the snacks that people continue to purchase time after time until they become go-to classics.
-These are the beloved treats we decided to showcase—from Chex Mix to Teddy Grahams, these snacks probably represent at least one of your favorite foods.
+These are the beloved treats we decided to showcase—from M&Ms to Lay's potato chips, these snacks probably represent at least one of your favorite foods.

-We reviewed "The Most Popular Food & Snack Brands in America," which uses data collected in more than 7,000 interviews by global public opinion and data company YouGov between February 2019 and February 2020.
-Here are the most popular snack brands in the country, from number 25 all the way to number 1.
+We reviewed "The Most Popular Food & Snack Brands in America," which uses data collected in more than 7,000 interviews by global public opinion and data company YouGov.
+Here are the most popular snack brands in the country in 2021, from number 25 all the way to number 1.
 How did your favorite snack fare?

 What childhood lunchbox was complete without a snack baggie full of Cheez-Its?
 They're cheesy, salty, bite-size, and perfectly shaped.
 (There has to be some appeal in the fact that the cracker is a symmetrical square, right?)
 The lovable baked cracker has been around for nearly a century, with the first 1 x 1-inch cracker hitting the market in 1921.

 Flamin' Hot Cheetos have had fans of the cheesy sticks hooked, but once you hear how the recipe was invented, you'll likely love the spicy snack that much more.